eberhm/OIH-slashcommand-chat-poc/README.md

 To test some workflows with OIH

-This chant would be a slashcommand parser that would trigger OIH flows and receive the results of this flows in a callback that an ending component (not included here would call)
+This chat includes a series of slash-commands that trigger OIH flows and receive the results of this flows in a callback that an ending component (not included here would call)

+## Available commands

+- /auth: triggers an auth flow
+- /me: returns your profile data from MS graph api
+- /run-flow <flow-id>: runs an specific OIH Flow id

 ## Development